Paleobathymetry

 Paleobathymetry gridding procedure

-Paleobathymetry gridding uses the builtin rift start/end age grids along with the existing subsidence models (continental rifting and oceanic) and the sediment decompaction functionality in pyBacktrack to generate paleo bathymetry grids (typically in 1 Myr intervals).
+Paleobathymetry gridding uses the built-in rift start/end age grids along with the existing subsidence models (continental rifting and oceanic) and the sediment decompaction functionality in pyBacktrack to generate paleo bathymetry grids (typically in 1 Myr intervals).

 The paleo_bathymetry module has similar options to the backtrack module.
 Such as options for the present day grids containing age, bathymetry, crustal thickness and sediment thickness.
 And options for the dynamic topography and sea level models.
 And the defaults for those options are the same as the backtrack module (except for the default lithology - see below).
 For example, the paleo_bathymetry module defaults to the same present-day ETOPO1 bathymetry grid.